-When the vehicle is stuck.
+When the vehicle is stuck,

-- Place stones or wooden blocks under the tires to free the vehicle. - Set the 4WD shift switch to 4H or 4I O. - If it is difficult to free the vehicle, repeat forward and backward movement to increase the movement. - If the vehicle is stuck deep in mud, tire chains may be effective.
+- Use the Electronic Locking Rear Differential (E-Lock) system (if so equipped).
+Turn the switch ON while the vehicle is stationary and apply the throttle to try to free the vehicle. - Place stones or wooden blocks under the tires to free the vehicle. - Set the 4WD shift switch to 4H or 4LO. - If it is difficult to free the vehicle, rock the vehicle back and forth between reverse and drive gears. - If the vehicle is stuck deep in mud, tire chains may be effective.